whatron/it-automation/README.md

 - Rotate an image
 - Resize an image
 - Save an image in a specific format in a separate directory
+\
+## 2. Process Text Files with Python Dictionaries and Upload to Running Web Service

+- Use the Python OS module to process a directory of text files
+- Manage information stored in Python dictionaries
+- Use the Python requests module to upload content to a running Web service
+- Understand basic operations for Python requests like GET and POST methods